huston-rogers/hpc-toolset-tutorial/ondemand/README.md

 role: batch_connect
 # change the description, this shows up when you hover over the menu item
 description: |
-  This app will launch a Jupyter Lab or Notebook on one or more nodes.
+  This app will launch a Jupyter Lab on one or more nodes.
 ```

 If you want to change `category` and `subcategory` you can freely do so.